-Note: Pharmacists working for rural pharmacies (i.e., those with a rural ODB dispensing fee of \$9.93, \$12.14 or \$13.25 as per the table in section 13 (4) of O. Reg.
-201/96 made under the Ontario Drug Benefit Act) can provide virtual minor ailment services remotely (outside of the location of the pharmacy), but only when the staff on-site at the pharmacy are unable to meet the demands for virtual services (e.g., inability to hire sufficient staff or an unanticipated increase in the demand for virtual services).
-This option is not to be used by the staff of the pharmacy to provide remote virtual services when there are no staffing issues that prevent pharmacy staff in rural areas from providing virtual services from the location of the pharmacy.
-Remote virtual services are restricted to minor ailments only and are not applicable for other publicly funded professional services.
+Note: Part A pharmacists registered with the OCP and working for rural pharmacies3 can provide virtual minor ailment services remotely (outside of the location of the pharmacy), but only when the staff on-site at the pharmacy are unable to meet the demands for virtual services (e.g., inability to hire sufficient staff or an unanticipated increase in the demand for virtual services).
+This option cannot be used by the staff of the pharmacy to provide remote virtual services when there are no staffing issues that prevent pharmacy staff in rural areas from providing virtual services from the location of the pharmacy.
+Remote virtual services are restricted to minor ailment services only and are not applicable for other publicly funded professional services.
+The pharmacist who provides the remote virtual minor ailment service must be able to access the rural pharmacy's computer software system from the remote location in a secure manner and be able to submit minor ailment service claims to the HNS from the remote location.
+If the above conditions are met, then the rural pharmacy may submit a claim for the remote virtual minor ailment service, despite the general rule under clause 7.1(c)(iv) of the HNS Subscription Agreement for Pharmacy Operators that a pharmacy operator must not submit a claim to the Executive Officer that is in respect of a professional service that was not provided at the pharmacy.